 You do that by learning more about your idea and giving it a proper shape.

-The ‘fundamental’ step to learn more about your idea and give it a shape is by doing a proper market research before starting a business.
+The ‘fundamental’ step to learn more about your idea and give it shape is doing proper market research before starting a business.

 Let me ask you a simple yet relevant question – How well do you know your Business Idea?

-That was me above – learning new things before i realised – Too many drinks makes me sound wise ‘only in my head :D’.
+That was me above – learning new things before I realized – Too many drinks make me sound wise ‘only in my head: D.’

 On a serious note – Knowing your business idea is discovering your idea further and evolving the concept in your mind (idea) into something realistic.

 A startup idea is usually like “My startup will improve the efficiency of food delivery business by providing real-time stats of employees that deliver food.”

 As you can notice, the idea summarises your Startup in one good sentence.

 However, it is at a 10,000 feet level.

 The idea statement addresses ‘What your startup stands for?’.
 However, what it misses is how you will achieve what you plan to do.